mrmittag/Introduction-to-Programing/Projects/project_6/README.md

 #####Assignment:/Requirements
 * Create a rock paper scissors game in python.
 * Your game must use a standard while loop.
-* Your game must provide the use the option of continuing the game or quiting.
+* Your game must provide the user the option of continuing the game or quiting.
-* Your game must use the standard 3 moves(rock,paper,scissors). along with an additional 4th custom move.
+* Your game must use the standard 3 moves(rock,paper,scissors) along with an additional 4th custom move.
 * No python classes on this project please.
-* It is ok to use other peoples code but you MUST modify it and give the original authors credit!!!!!
+* It is ok to use other peoples code but you MUST modify it and give the original author/authors credit!!!!!